Table of Contents

 Purpose of a Purchase Order

-For one, the order serves as a contract between buyers and sellers, standardizing the exchange of goods and services.
+For one, the orders serve as legally binding contracts between buyers and sellers, standardizing the exchange of goods and services.
 This provision might safeguard both parties’ interests and contractual duties.

 Third, it may help the buyer avoid making a purchase whose product criteria and specifications don’t align with what they need, providing a solid foundation to build a strategic procurement process.
 Finally, put together a fair plan for the amount and timing of the purchases.